Take up the challenge of mastering some of the world’s most sophisticated information communications technology

 Career progression and training

-Primary and advanced trade training will be completed early in your career, with core military and industry courses conducted throughout your career.
+Primary and advanced trade training will be completed early in your career, with core military and industry courses conducted throughout your employment.
 Postings to different RNZAF CIS units every 2-3 years will broaden your experience and consolidate your knowledge with opportunities to deploy on exercises in New Zealand and overseas.

 Upon successful enlistment into the Air Force you’ll be posted to RNZAF Base Woodbourne (near Blenheim).